Learn how to improve your seat and posture and the importance of rhythm and relaxation

 ‘In Rider Biomechanics we don’t just look at movement, we look at WHY things happen.
 It’s not just “look up and get your heels down”, but WHY did your heels come up in the first place and WHY do you need them down?
 It looks at the rest of your anatomy to make sure you’re sitting in a strong and safe position’

 Fran is a Level One Coach in Rider Biomechanics and a member of the International Society of Rider Biomechanics.
 She has trained under Colleen Kelly, who is President of the Society.

-Fran teaches individual private lessons so on clinic days you will have the opportunity to have a 1:1 lesson each day and also the option of auditing others lessons through the day.
+Fran teaches group theory and individual private lessons so on clinic days you will have the opportunity to have 1:1 sessions with your horse and also the option of auditing others lessons through the day.